-Through a haze of selfies and twitter updates, it might come as a surprise to some about managing multigenerational workforces that when it comes to being recognized for their hard work, the “generations” are remarkably similar.
+Through a haze of selfies and twitter updates, it might come as a surprise to some about managing multigenerational workforces that when it comes to being recognised for their hard work, the “generations” are remarkably similar.

 A recent global study by the O.C.
-Tanner Institute found that employees, regardless of age, are more engaged, driven, and connected to the company when they’re recognized for their contributions.
+Tanner Institute found that employees, regardless of age, are more engaged, driven, and connected to the company when they’re recognised for their contributions.
 They have better work relationships too.

 Statistics from the study highlight the value of recognition across generations: